FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.md

 ### Custom handler

-While many things should be possible via the JMSSerializerBundle in some cases it might not be enough.
+While many things should be possible via the serializer in some cases it might not be enough.
 For example you might need some custom logic to be executed in the ``ViewHandler``.
 For these cases one might want to register a custom handler for a specific format.
 The custom handler can either be